IGDERZEN-Zakaria/Kubernetes/README.md

 <img src="images/SERVICE order.png" width="740" height="350"></img>

-Cluster IP Service will send the traffic from the Customer Microservice to any Pod that is healthy of Order Microservice
+ClusterIP Service will send the traffic from the Customer Microservice to any Pod that is healthy of Order Microservice

 We can send a request from the customer service to the order service using